 - Aesthetics - a) All plans, sections, elevations, perspectives, isometrics, etc., as needed to fully communicate the aesthetic treatment and approach to aesthetic Elements including: walls, noise walls, bridges, traffic rail, and signage structures. - b) A master plan that will convey the layout of the various roadway conditions (i.e. depressed sections, elevated sections, at-grade roadways, bridges, cantilevered structural sections, etc.) - c) Drawings showing locations of site specific elements (i.e. fences, signage, colored lighting, potential locations of community involvement improvements, etc.) - d) Drawing showing the location of Utilities as they relate to the location of aesthetic improvements.
-Developer shall provide composite drawings showing potential conflicts for proposed improvements. - e) Color schemes and their locations. - Landscape - a) A plan that indicates plant palettes, locations of plants, plant types, and planting dates. - b) A maintenance program. - c) Composite drawings of all utilities and easements that would interfere with landscaping, markers, or any other identified enhancements.
+Developer shall provide composite drawings showing potential conflicts for proposed improvements. - e) Color schemes and their locations. - Landscape - a) A plan that indicates plant palettes, locations of plants, plant types, and planting dates. - b) An establishment program. - c) A maintenance program. - d) A watering program. - e) Composite drawings of all utilities and easements that would interfere with landscaping, markers, or any other identified enhancements.